New features

 configure_file() now has a macro_name parameter.

-This new paramater, macro_name allows C macro-style include guards to be added to configure_file()'s output when a template file is not given.
+This new parameter, macro_name allows C macro-style include guards to be added to configure_file()'s output when a template file is not given.
 This change simplifies the creation of configure files that define macros with dynamic names and want the C-style include guards.

 c_std and cpp_std options now accepts a list of values